apache/apex-core/operators/dimensioncomputation/dimension_computation_store.md

 {Cumulative_SUM} = SUM1 + SUM2
 ```

-The DimensionsStore also takes care of storing the transient aggregates in a persistent proprietary store called HDHT.
-The DimensionsStore then uses HDHT to present the requested historical data.
+The DimensionsStore operator also stores transient aggregates in a persistent proprietary store called HDHT.
+The DimensionsStore operator uses HDHT to present the requested historical data.

 #### Query
-This operator interfaces with *pubsub server* of *DataTorrent Gateway*.
-The browser creates Websocket connection with pubsub server hosted by DataTorrent Gateway.
-Over this websocket connection, the Dashboard UI Widgets send queries to pubsub server.
-The query operator subscribes to the configured pub sub topic to receive queries.
+The Query operator interfaces with the *pubsub server* of *DataTorrent Gateway*.
+The browser creates a websocket connection with the  pubsub server hosted by DataTorrent Gateway.
+The Dashboard UI Widgets send queries to the pubsub server via this connection.
+The Query operator subscribes to the configured pubsub topic for receiving queries.
 These queries are parsed by the Query operator and passed onto DimensionsStore to fetch data from HDHT Store.

 #### QueryResult
-This operator gets the result from the DimensionsStore operator for a given query.
-The results are reconstructed into a format understandable by a widget.
-Once the results are reconstructed into the required format, they're sent to pubsub server for publishing to UI widgets.
+The QueryResult operator gets the result from the DimensionsStore operator for a given query.
+The results are reconstructed into a format that is understood by a widget.
+After the results are reconstructed into the required format, they are sent to the *pubsub server* for publishing to UI widgets.

 <a link="dag">
 ### DAG